-Welcome to the 2023-2024 school year!
+Welcome to the 2024-2025 school year!

-We look forward to working with you to help your child be a successful college-bound student.
-At IDEA Greater Cincinnati (IDEA), we strive to provide a safe learning environment for all children.
-We have high expectations of ourselves and want to ensure all our students have a fulfilling and successful experience at IDEA.
-Consequently, we expect students and their families to take an active role by reading and following the Student & Family Handbook requirements.
+We look forward to working with you to help your child be a successful college-bound Student.
+IDEA Greater Cincinnati (IDEA), strives to provide a safe learning environment for all children.
+We have high expectations of ourselves and want to ensure all our Students have a fulfilling and successful experience at IDEA.
+Consequently, we expect Students and their families to take an active role by reading and following the Student & Family Handbook requirements.

 This handbook provides an overview of our school goals, services, and rules.
-It is an essential reference book describing what we expect from our students and legal guardians, what you can expect from us, and how we will achieve our educational mission.
-Please note that "legal guardian" is used to refer to the parent or any other individual who has legally assumed school related responsibility for a student.
-The handbook includes general information regarding school policies and procedures, important health and safety information, information about academics and grading, information regarding legal guardian rights, and important notices regarding student information, computer resources, and electronic communication devices.
+It is an essential reference book describing what we expect from our Students and legal guardians, what you can expect from us, and how we will achieve our educational mission.
+Please note that "legal guardian" is used to refer to the parent or any other individual who has legally assumed school related responsibility for a Student.
+The handbook includes general information regarding school policies and procedures, important health and safety information, information about academics and grading, information regarding legal guardian rights, and important notices regarding Student information, computer resources, and electronic communication devices.

 The handbook also includes the Student Code of Conduct.
 The Code of Conduct is required by state law and is intended to promote school safety and an atmosphere for learning.
-Both students and legal guardians must be familiar with the Student Code of Conduct.
+Both Students and legal guardians must be familiar with the Student Code of Conduct.
 The Student Code of Conduct is also available in the principal's office at each school and is posted on IDEA's website.
 This handbook is designed to be in harmony with IDEA Greater Cincinnati Board Policy.
 Please be aware that the handbook and Student Code of Conduct may be amended or revised throughout the year.
-Changes in policy and procedure will be made available to legal guardians and students online, through newsletters, or through other communications.
+Changes in policy and procedure will be made available to legal guardians and Students online, through newsletters, or through other communications.

-Finally, you must complete and return the last page of the handbook - "Acknowledgment and Approval of Student Handbook" - to the school office at your campus.
+Finally, acknowledgement and approval of the Student Handbook has been acquired through the Student registration process in STREAM.
+Student.
 Questions about the material in this handbook can be directed to your principal.
-On behalf of the entire IDEA Public Schools' staff and community, best wishes for a great 2023-2024 school year!
+On behalf of the entire IDEA Public Schools' staff and community, best wishes for a great 2024-2025 school year!